-The Investment strategy starts with the implementation of a quantitative screening by looking for data points indicative of the level of quality of the companies and on valuation criteria process.
 The strategy is actively managed by the External Investment Manager through their proprietary ESG fundamental research driven approach and is complemented by their engagement approach.

 The selection process of the External Investment Manager starts with the implementation of a quantitative screening by looking for data points indicative of the level of quality of the companies and on valuation criteria.
 This first screening will result in narrowing the initial universe of 1.000 companies to roughly 250.
 Then through fundamental analysis affirming the financial and business model sustainability quality, and the company valuation, the list is narrowed again to an "Approved list" of roughly 175 companies.
-Finally, the dedicated in-house ESG research and engagement team of the external investment manager ("the ESG analysts") that is responsible for ESG exclusions and ESG assessments, will conduct an indepth analysis to come to a "pass" or "fail" recommendation for inclusion in the Sub-Fund.
-In complement, the External Investment Company may engage with companies on certain issues relying on the expertise of its inhouse Active Ownership Committee composed of senior ESG professionals and portfolio managers (including the Chief Investment Officer).
+Finally, the dedicated in-house ESG research and engagement team of the External Investment Manager ("the ESG analysts") that is responsible for ESG exclusions and ESG assessments, will conduct an in-depth analysis to come to a "pass" or "fail" recommendation for inclusion in the Sub-Fund.

+In complement, the External Investment Manager may engage with companies on certain issues relying on the expertise of its in-house Active Ownership Committee composed of senior ESG professionals and portfolio managers (including the Chief Investment Officer).
 The team oversees the development of the firm's core engagement strategy and plans each year.

-The Sub-Fund will only considers companies that follow good governance practices; therefore only companies that pass the criteria defined by the Management Company and the External Investment Manager as described in the "Investment Strategy" section will be eligible for investment.
+The Sub-Fund will only consider companies that follow good governance practices; therefore only companies that pass the criteria defined by the Management Company and the External Investment Manager as described in the "Investment Strategy" section will be eligible for investment.
 The defined criteria will consider, among others, sound management structure, employee relations, tax compliance and remuneration of staff issues.